-First it might be helpful to describe selfing from this particular context, which can be grouped into multiple layers that I call fetters - In the simplest terms, a fetter is a mental shackle or a psychological bond.
-It’s not a physicel thing.
-A fetter is a powerful, unconscious pattern of mind that ties you to a limited self-perspective.
+In the simplest terms, a fetter is a mental shackle or a psychological bond.
+It’s not a physical thing.
+A fetter is a powerful, unconscious pattern of mind that ties you to a limited self-perspective in a closed container of sensory experiences.

-Self-identity always follows the contours of separating the self-idea from the world.
-From this separation spawns an experiencer and simultaneously what they experience — the self belief creates the experiencer and the experience, and your inner world is given to you in two parts (subject/object).
 The strain is in the persistent need to keep these parts separated, (sometimes called suffering) which is simply what fetter inquiry is about: looking specifically into the various layers of straining that seem to tether an experiencer to an experience.

 One could say it is unconditioned, because there are no objects of knowledge that can define it.
-It doesn’t have a shape, a colour, a context, a smell; it doesn’t have any spatial dimensions like length, breath, width, and it has no sense that time is passing by, yet it does not exclude the phsyical reality — all things seemingly appear as it, including relativistic time and space, and a convential, functional self.
+It doesn’t have a shape, a colour, a context, a smell; it doesn’t have any spatial dimensions like length, breath, width, and it has no sense that time is passing by, yet it does not exclude the physical reality — all things seemingly appear as it, including relativistic time and space, and a conventional, functional self.
 However, it itself is not a container of all things; it doesn’t have a perimeter, nor a top or a bottom.
 It is boundless, yet it doesn’t stretch itself throughout space to fit into the definition of ‘boundlessness.’

 The "knowing" of this is a direct connection with the totality or the timeless ground of being, but this is not a conceptual knowing.
 It is something that lives and endures underneath the eternal flux of life and humanity.
 It simply never changes, does not demand anything, has no taste, smell or shape, yet is the fundamental ground of all reality.
 Without it, the universe could not display its manifold shapes and colours.